Tangerine Dream bootleg recordings: Soundtracks

 Tangerine Dream scored a large number of films, but only a relatively small number have been officially released, and not all include the entire score.

 Destination Berlin

 Destination Berlin (1989) is a 360° movie scored by Tangerine Dream; the soundtrack release Destination Berlin (1989) was accompanied by singles titled Alexander Square on 7" and 12" vinyl and on CD-5.
 The 12" and CD-5 included a long version of the track "Alexander Square" that has never been re-released.
 The track has been released on the bootlegs Sol Et Luna (1994) and Electronic Orgy (1997).

 Canyon Dreams

-A laserdisk video titled Canyon Dreams was scored by Tangerine Dream in 1987.
-The bootleg LP The Canyon Dreams (1991) used music from the laserdisk.
+A LaserDisc video titled Canyon Dreams was scored by Tangerine Dream in 1987.
+The bootleg LP The Canyon Dreams (1991) used music from the LaserDisc.
 Canyon Dreams (1991) was officially released on CD shortly after the bootleg and used slightly different versions of music.
 The bootleg was reissued in 1992.
 The bootleg Electronic Orgy (1997) includes the track "Shadow Flyer".
 This track was also released on Tangerine Tree 63: Assorted Secrets 3 (2005).